pdalcastel/IAV_IFN_model/README.md

 Now RIGHT CLICK the project in the Project Panel and hit "Open in Player".
 ![image](https://github.com/user-attachments/assets/ce2c3ad3-5894-4a07-822b-a6527423a368)

-If the simulation does not run immediately, press the "Play" button.
+If the simulation does not run immediately, press the "Play" button in the Player.